 Airless Tires for Off-Road Vehicles

-Michelin is always working on new technologies, and the latest development for government fleets is the Tweel airless radial tire.
+Michelin is always working on new technologies, and one development for government fleets is the Tweel airless radial tire.
 Released several years ago but in development for more than 20 years, Tweel tires are designed for off-highway applications, including for small construction equipment, landscaping equipment, utility vehicles, and golf carts.

 The Tweel is a single unit, replacing the current tire and wheel assembly.
 It’s bolted on and there’s no air pressure to maintain.